 Check the total cost

-Before you check Google flights for the best deals, remember that the cheapest budget airline flights sometimes leave very early in the morning and that could add significantly to your total travel cost.
+Before you check Google flights for the best deals, remember that the cheapest budget airline flights sometimes leave very early in the morning, which could add significantly to your total travel cost.

-That’s all going to add up, so it’s important to understand your total travel costs and how that fits your flights budget before you are lured in with a cheap headline flight price.
+That’s all going to add up, so it’s important to understand your total travel costs and how that fits your flight budget before you are lured in with a cheap headline flight price.

 Check the arrival airport

-Budget airline flights are cheap because they sometimes arrive at less well-known airports, and that can add to your costs when you arrive.
+Budget airline flights are cheap because they sometimes arrive at less well-known airports, which can add to your costs when you arrive.

 Get smart when you book your budget airline flights

-Low-cost airlines don’t fly operate every route all year round.
-From the UK, it’s easy to get cheap flights within Europe to airports near ski resorts in the winter, but not at other times.
-Likewise, there are multiple flights to European summer sun destinations during the spring/summer/autumn, but not in the winter.
+Low-cost airlines don’t operate every route all year round.
+From the UK, it’s easy to get cheap flights within Europe to airports near ski resorts in the winter but not at other times.
+Likewise, there are multiple flights to European summer sun destinations during the spring/summer/autumn but not in the winter.

 I like to fly “home” to Jersey several times a year to see family, but I can only fly from my nearest airport from May to September.
 That means I need to get smart to see which other airports offer the best total trip cost, with travel to the airport factored into the cost!

 It’s also good to look at the cost of flights over a range of days, as the price may vary.
 If you’re not stuck on a fixed date to travel, you could save a lot by being flexible with your dates.